 The toggle button is a type of button which reminds an on and off state switching from one to the other when clicked/pressed.
-In itself it is easy to use it, just like a button, so we make the representation of the button a bit more interesting.
+In itself it is easy to use it, just like a button, we only make the representation of the button a bit more interesting.

 This tutorial brings a few new things;